SEO For Ecommerce Websites: Tips For Every Business Stage

-Don’t limit yourself only with keywords that have the biggest amount of searches!
+Don’t limit yourself only to keywords that have the biggest amount of searches!
 Keywords with medium and low frequency can be a good addition because they are less competitive.
-Also, they are more specific: it means that they can bring you more targeted visitors who were looking EXACTLY for this words combination.
-Therefore, conversion rate will be higher.
+Also, they are more specific: it means that they can bring you more relevant visitors who were looking EXACTLY for this words combination.
+Therefore, the conversion rate will be higher.

 Okay, now you have several keywords that are relevant and interesting for your potential buyers.
 Great!
 Now it’s time to get to the site architecture.

 (Please note that you need to research this part only if you are making your own store yourself.
-In case you are going to purchase a custom store, you don’t even have to worry about it – everything will be professionally done by qualified specialists).
+In case you are going to get a ready ecommerce store, you don’t even have to worry about it – everything will be done professionally by qualified specialists).

 Generally speaking, when you deal with site architecture, you need to make it as plain and clear as possible.
 If your site structure is good enough, it will be easy for search engines to access and index the content, which means you will get higher rankings.

 - Make a logical hierarchy.
-Using the most relevant keywords, you need to create an architecture that helps both store visitors and search engines easily find their way to products pages from the home page.
-Create 4-10 unique product categories, and divide each of them into several subcategories.
+By using the most relevant keywords, you need to create an architecture that helps both store visitors and search engines easily find their way to product pages from the home page.
+Create 4-10 unique product categories and divide each of them into several subcategories.
 Don’t try to make too many!

 - Think about internal linking.
-Every page in your webstore should have at least one link to another page within the site, and at least one link from another in-site destination.
-It is important because search engines use such links to understand which pages on the site are valuable, and how can one get there.
+Every page in your web store should have at least one link to another page within the site and at least one link from another in-site destination.
+It is important because search engines use such links to understand which pages on the site are valuable and how you can get there.
 The structure you have created should be suitable for internal linking.

-To improve the navigation within you webstore and enhance your customers’ experience (and also to get higher rankings), you can also implement some additional elements.
-For example, let’s look at so-called breadcrumbs:
+To improve the navigation within your web store and enhance your customers’ experience (and also to get higher rankings), you can also implement some additional elements.
+For example, let’s look at the so-called breadcrumbs:

-Breadcrumbs are a supporting navigation element that helps both your store visitors and search engines understand where they are now, and how they can find their way back.
-Breadcrumbs are commonly used on websites with a large amount of products organized in a hierarchical way – that’s just what you need!
+Breadcrumbs are a supporting navigation element that helps both your store visitors and search engines understand where they are now and how they can find their way back.
+Breadcrumbs are commonly used on websites with a large number of products organized in a hierarchical way – that’s just what you need!

-We have already discussed the changes you can make to a product page to make your customers more interested, and to increase conversion rate.
+We have already discussed the changes you can make to a product page to make your customers more interested and to increase their conversion rate.
 Still, there are much more things you can do!

 1) Edit product names